daveabrock/grid/README.md

 **History**

-I've given this talk at the South Florida Code Camp in February 2018.
+I gave this talk at the South Florida Code Camp in February 2018.